dhax/go-base/README.md

 #### Demo client application

-A deployed version can also be found at [go-base.onrender.com](https://go-base.onrender.com) (takes up to 60 seconds to spin up if sleeping...)
+A deployed demo version can also be found at [https://go-base.leapcell.app/](https://go-base.leapcell.app/)

 For demonstration of the login and account management features this API serves a demo [Vue.js](https://vuejs.org) PWA.
-The client's source code can be found [here](https://github.com/dhax/go-base-vue).
-Build and put it into the api's _./public_ folder, or use the live development server (requires ENABLE_CORS environment variable set to true).
+It's source code can be found [here](https://github.com/dhax/go-base-vue).
+You can build and put it into the api's _./public_ folder, or use the live development server (requires ENABLE_CORS environment variable set to true).

 Use one of the following bootstrapped users for login: